smialekma/Cipher/README.md

 </details>
 <details>
 <summary><b>Buffer</b></summary>
-Logger that holds all the texts used during the program operation.
+Memory object that holds all the texts used during the program operation.
 Allows for efficient loading from and saving to files.
 </details>
 <details>
 <summary><b>Manager</b></summary>